yuliadm/mixComp/paper.md

 These methods all come with theoretical guarantees for consistency.
 The performance of the methods varies according to the underlying mixture distribution and the sample size.
 While not the primary goal, most methods simultaneously estimate the component weights and parameters.

 # Statement of need

 Two main features distinguish **mixComp** from other mixture-related **R** [@R] packages:

-- it is focused on the estimation of the complexity rather than the component weights and parameters (while these are often estimated as a by-product, all methods contained in **mixComp** are based on theory specifically developed to consistently estimate the number of components in the mixture);
+- while mixture component weights and parameters are often estimated as a by-product, all methods contained in **mixComp** are based on theory specifically developed to consistently estimate the number of components in the mixture;

 - it is applicable to parametric mixtures well beyond those whose component distributions are included in the **stats** package, making it more customizable than most packages for model-based clustering.

-The packages **mixtools** [see @mixtools] and **flexmix** [see @flexmix1; @flexmix2; @flexmix3] should both be mentioned at this point: aside from **mixtools**'s focus on mixture-of-regressions and non-parametric mixtures which are less relevant to this package, it is widely used to fit (multivariate) normal, multinomial or gamma mixtures with the EM algorithm, also containing routines for selecting the number of components based on information criteria and parametric bootstrapping of the LRT statistic values.
+The packages **mixtools** [@mixtools] and **flexmix** [@flexmix1; @flexmix2; @flexmix3] should both be mentioned at this point: aside from **mixtools**'s focus on mixture-of-regressions and non-parametric mixtures which are less relevant to this package, it is widely used to fit (multivariate) normal, multinomial or gamma mixtures with the EM algorithm, also containing routines for selecting the number of components based on information criteria and parametric bootstrapping of the LRT statistic values.
 However, they are limited to multinomial and normal mixtures as well as mixtures-of-regressions.
 While **flexmix** was developed to deal with mixtures-of-regression, it stands out from other packages by its extensibility, a design principle that we aimed for when creating **mixComp**.
 Other packages dealing with mixture models are **mclust** [@mclust], which fits mixtures of Gaussians using the EM algorithm, **MixSim** [@mixsim], which allows for simulation from mixtures and comparing the performance of clustering algorithms, and **mixdist** [@mixdist], used for grouped conditional data.

 **mixComp** can be used on virtually any parametric mixture as long as functions generating random variates and evaluating the density are provided for the component distribution.
-It is applicable to parametric mixtures well beyond those whose component distributions are included in the **R** package **stats**, making it more customizable than most packages for model-based clustering.
 The estimation results can be printed and plotted for further analysis.
 The package is aimed at practitioners studying phenomena that can be effectively modelled using mixture distributions.
 In particular, it can be used to identify settings and conditions, under which a certain method provides more accurate estimates than the others.

 # General Framework